 Read by our muse, Natasha.
 Duration 19 Minutes.

 Eventually, the Greek ships reached Troy, and the army set up a vast camp on the beach not far from the city.
-One evening, the good old priest who was the father of Chryseis, arrived at the camp and asked to meet King Agamemnon and all the greatest of the Greeks.
-And this is how he spoke:
+One evening, the good old priest, who was the father of Chryseis, arrived at the camp and asked to meet King Agamemnon and all the greatest of the Greeks.

-“Oh Agamemnon, Leader of Men, may the Gods grant your wish to destroy the magnificent city of Troy, and may all the Greeks return home safely in their black ships, but grant me this favour: free my daughter and accept in her place a gift of great treasure that I have brought for you.”
+He said, “Oh Agamemnon, leader of men, may the gods grant your wish to destroy the magnificent city of Troy, and may all the Greeks return home safely in their black ships, but grant me this favour; free my daughter and accept in her place a gift of great treasure that I have brought for you.”

 The Greek army cheered the old man for his generous offer, and for the love that he had shown for his daughter, but Agamemnon flew into a rage.
 “Old man,” said he, “let me not find you hanging about our ships, nor coming here again.
 I will not free your lovely daughter.
 She shall grow old in my house, in Argos, far from her home.
 So get out of my sight right now, or it will be the worse for you!”

-The priest was afraid and swiftly left but later that evening, he knelt down on the shore of the resounding sea and prayed to the immortal god, Apollo of the silver bow.
-And Apollo heard the good old man’s prayer for just revenge, and he took up his silver bow and fired arrows into the Greek camp.
+The priest was afraid and swiftly left, but later that evening he knelt down on the shore of the resounding sea and prayed to the immortal god, Apollo of the silver bow.
+Apollo heard the good old man’s prayer for just revenge, and he took up his silver bow and fired arrows into the Greek camp.
 The arrows of Apollo brought disease, and many of the Greek soldiers fell ill.

 To which Achilles replied, “You are too greedy!
 Why should all the Greeks suffer for your evil ways.
 I, for one, am not going to follow a leader like you into battle.”

-Now King Agamemnon was absolutely furious but he also understood that something must be done to appease the gods and stop the plague that was destroying his army and so the next day he ordered a boat to take the young girl back to her father but he also sent messengers to the tent of Achilles and ordered him hand over his own slave girl.
-And from that moment on the pride of Achilles was so hurt that he refused to take part in the battle for Troy but instead stayed inside his tent and sulked while the Greeks went out and fought.
+Now King Agamemnon was absolutely furious but he also understood that something must be done to appease the gods and stop the plague that was destroying his army, and so the next day he ordered a boat to take the young girl back to her father, but he also sent messengers to the tent of Achilles and ordered him hand over his own slave girl.
+From that moment on the pride of Achilles was so hurt that he refused to take part in the battle for Troy, but instead stayed inside his tent and sulked while the Greeks went out and fought.